June 9, 2016

 - The interactive self-initiated and functional exercises and games help improve motivation.
 The ArmeoSpring allows active unilateral upper limb training; we also observe improved hand use, motor control and coordination, as well as an increase in strength and range of motion.

-In addition to the clinical implementation of the LokomatPro and ArmeoSpring, CART also conducts research with them and other rehabilitation technologies through each robotic programme’s rigorous database implementation and analysis.
+In addition to the clinical implementation of the LokomatPro and ArmeoSpring, CART also conducts research with them and other rehabilitation technologies through each robotic program’s rigorous database implementation and analysis.

 As part of the international Advanced Robotic Therapy Integrated Centers (ARTIC) network, we share our Lokomat therapy results and data onto an online database with the aim of developing guidelines and answering scientific questions with regard to the use of robotic devices in rehabilitation.